 • Promote collaboration among provider organizations and community service entities to improve the quality of life of local citizens.

 In 2017, Friends of the Heart Institute pledged to raise $1 million in contributions to support ONE VISION: The Campaign for Doylestown Health and the development of the Cardiovascular and Critical Care Pavilion.
 In 2020, members voted to double that pledge to $2 million.
 Since then, all membership contributions, donations, and event proceeds are directed to this exciting and transformational initiative.

-To date, Friends has raised more than $1.8 million towards this goal.
+Thanks to the generosity of the community and membership, Friends has surpassed their $2 million goal.
 Their support was instrumental in funding the seed grant that kickstarted the exploratory research, design, and construction of the now-open Cardiovascular and Critical Care Pavilion at Doylestown Hospital.